lamba92/gradle-docker-plugin/README.md

 # CI/CD Configuration for Docker Plugin

-The following sections detail how to set up CI/CD pipelines for building and publishing Docker images using Gradle's Docker Plugin.
+The following sections detail how to set up CI/CD pipelines for building and pushing Docker images using Gradle's Docker Plugin.
 Both single-platform and multi-platform workflows are covered, with examples tailored for GitHub Actions.

 ---

-## Single-Platform Build and Publish
+## Single-Platform Build and Push

-This workflow builds and publishes Docker images for a single platform.
-It assumes the use of the `dockerPublish` Gradle task and configuration of the `main` Docker image in the Gradle file.
+This workflow builds and pushes Docker images for a single platform.
+It assumes the use of the `dockerPush` Gradle task and configuration of the `main` Docker image in the Gradle file.

 ### Prerequisites